 As part of the Business Incubation Platform and with a number of other global agencies, IITA has introduced aflasafeTM, a biocontrol product that drastically reduces aflatoxin contamination in maize and groundnuts.
 This breakthrough technology, originally developed by the USDA-ARS, is already widely used in the US.
 IITA, in partnership with the USDA, has successfully adapted this technology for use in Nigeria using native micro-flora, developing the biocontrol product aflasafe™.

 AflasafeTM reduces aflatoxins during both crop growth and postharvest storage, as well as throughout the value chain process.
-The product uses the native nontoxic strains of the fungus that produces aflatoxin to naturally outcompete their aflatoxin-producing cousins.
+The product uses the native nontoxic strains of the fungus that do not produce aflatoxin to naturally outcompete their aflatoxin-producing cousins.
 Field-testing of aflasafe™ in Nigeria over the past four years has produced extremely positive results.
 Aflatoxin contamination of maize and groundnut was consistently reduced by between 80 and 90%, and even as high as 99%.
 This increases crop values by at least 5% while addressing this serious food safety issue.

 Native nontoxic strains have also been isolated from Kenya, and are ready for further evaluation to develop into a product.
 Once this technology is successfully tested and commercialized, it will be replicated beyond Nigeria and Kenya to the rest of sub-Saharan Africa.